-OBJECTIVE C5: DELIVERIES TO CONTRACTORS
+OBJECTIVE C5: DELIVERIES TO CONTRACTORS AND TRAFFIC

-Project Component/s Access roads.
-Potential Impact Increased traffic, congestion and noise for surrounding landowners / · residents and other road users.
+Project Component/s Use of access roads and impacts on existing traffic in surrounding residential areas Potential Impact Increased traffic, congestion and noise for surrounding landowners / residents and other road users.
 Impact on the natural environment.
-Activities/Risk Activities associated with site construction; Sources Activities associated with site operation.
-Mitigation: To protect and mitigate impacts on the environment, surrounding land Target/Objective uses, landowners, and personnel working on site.
+Activities/Risk Sources Activities associated with site construction; Mitigation: Target/Objective To protect and mitigate impacts on the environment, surrounding land uses, landowners, and personnel working on site.

 Mitigation: Action/Control Responsibility Timeframe Contractors will at all times be responsible for compliance by their delivery service providers as engaged.
 Delivery times will be limited to working times as defined in this document.
 Contractor Construction phase Contractors have the responsibility of advising the property security staff of deliveries expected and to be executed.
 Contractors must further ensure that drivers of service providers are informed of all procedures and restrictions e.g. which access road to use, speed limits, no-go areas, demarcated construction areas, and maximum allowed vehicle mass etc., as applicable before their first visit to site.
 Washing of service provider delivery vehicles and equipment will not be allowed on the property and must be carried out elsewhere.
+Vehicle Access:

-Vehicle Access: All vehicles must be regularly inspected for leaks.
-Refuelling must take place on a sealed surface area to prevent ingress of hydrocarbons into the topsoil; In the event of a vehicle breakdown, maintenance of vehicles must take place with care and the recollection of spillage should be practiced near the surface area to prevent ingress of hydrocarbons into topsoil and subsequent habitat loss; and All spills should they occur, should be immediately cleaned up and treated accordingly.
+All vehicles must be regularly inspected for leaks.
+Re- fuelling must take place on a sealed surface area to prevent ingress of hydrocarbons into the topsoil; In the event of a vehicle breakdown, maintenance of vehicles must take place with care and the recollection of spillage should be practiced near the surface area to prevent ingress of hydrocarbons into topsoil and subsequent habitat loss; and All spills should they occur, should be immediately cleaned up and treated accordingly.
+Work within regulated working hours Contractor Construction phase All drivers to make use of existing access roads to the site and may not create "new" access roads or "shortcuts".
+Contractor Construction phase All drivers to obey to traffic laws at all times Contractor Construction phase

 Performance indicator Site is secure and there is no unauthorised entry.
 No members of the public/ landowners injured.
-Monitoring This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once construction is completed.
+No additional access road created and minimal impact on current traffic conditions Monitoring This will be monitored by the ECO during site visits and recorded, reported and proof included in the audit report to be submitted once construction is completed.